OpenStackOnRaPi/ostackinstall/README.md

 This part is based on [this OpenStack documentation](https://docs.openstack.org/neutron/2025.1/admin/config-rbac.html).

-Before you run this experiment, first create a new regular project and a new regular user if such regular project/user are not already present in your OpenStack (the project/user `admin` is not a very good match for what we are going to do).
+Before you run this experiment, first create a new regular project and a new regular user if such regular project/user are not already present in your OpenStack (the project/user `admin` is not a good match for what we are going to do).
 Then assign this new project to the new user.
 This is an easy task to be exectuted as the `admin` user, and we do not describe it here.
 You can try this from the OpenStack dashboard where the procedure is quite intuitive.
 Or check the offcial OpenStack guides for details.

-Once regular projec/user are ready connect to OpenStack using OpenStack command line tool as `admin` (source appropriate rc file).
+Once regular projec/user are ready connect as `admin` to OpenStack using OpenStack command line tool (source appropriate rc file).

-Similarly to how a provider network is created in file `init-runonce.2025.1.cirros`, we can create a provider network dedicated to a tenant.
-First, create a VLAN based provider network and subnetwork.
+With a slight modification of how a provider network is created in file `init-runonce.2025.1.cirros`, we can create a provider network dedicated to a tenant.
+First, create a VLAN based provider network and a subnetwork.
 Note that this time the created provider network is not `shared`.
 In the example below, we use VLAN 101 for that.

 ```
 # create the provider network